-Always set the expectations for your onboarding board members by informing them that fundraising is apart of the role.

-Include a annual board member contribution amount in the board member agreement and that they must participate in fundraising to support the organization's mission.
+Always set the expectations for your onboarding board members by informing them that fundraising is a part of the role.
+Include an annual board member contribution amount in the board member agreement and that they must participate in fundraising to support the organization's mission.